simonbromfield/GET-Community-Dashboard-V2/README.md

 ## Conclusion

-You should now be able to clone the repository and start the project using Docker Compose.
-If you encounter any issues, please refer to the project documentation or raise an issue in the project repository.
+You should now be able to fork and clone the repository and start the dashbaord using Docker Compose.